 Tango Is a Language (I)

-Like studying any language, learning tango should start with the alphabet and grammar.
-Without using alphabet, we can't spell words.
-Without understanding grammar, we can't put words into proper use.
-One of the problems in our tango learning is that we focus only on studying vocabulary and don't pay nearly enough attention to the alphabet and grammar.
-We don't embrace correctly.
-We don’t understand the functions of verious body parts and often use them incorrectly in dance (see The Functions of Various Body Parts in Tango).
-Our posture is ugly.
+As with any language, the study of tango should begin with its alphabet and grammar.
+Without the alphabet, words cannot be formed.
+Without grammar, words cannot be used.
+A common problem in tango learning is that we focus almost entirely on vocabulary—memorizing steps—while neglecting the alphabet and grammar.
+We don’t embrace correctly.
+We don’t understand the functions of various body parts, using them awkwardly or improperly in dance (see The Functions of Various Body Parts in Tango).
+Our posture is poor.
 Our connection is broken.
-Our body is stiff, heavy and inflexible.
+Our bodies are stiff, heavy, and inflexible.
 We are unable to dissociate the upper body and the lower body.
-There is no balance and stability in our movements.
-We don't listen to music.
-We don't step on the beat.
-We don't follow the sentiment and mood of the music.
+Our movements lack balance and stability.
+We don’t listen to the music.
+We don’t step on the beat.
+We don’t follow the mood or sentiment of the music.
 We don't communicate well.
-Our lead is unclear and follow is clumsy.
-As a result, although we've memorized a lot of steps, we can't put them together in a meaningful, musical, harmonious and beautiful way.
+Our lead is unclear, and our follow, clumsy.
+As a result, even though we may know many steps, we cannot combine them in a way that is meaningful, musical, harmonious, and beautiful.

-It is unwise to put your time and money on stuffs that are of very little use, but neglect the essentials that can benefit you most, and it is affected to use professional jargon to carry out a daily conversation.
-Unfortunately, that is what many tango students are doing.
-A much better approach to tango is to focus on the alphabet, grammar and basic vocabulary of tango instead of jumping into big fancy words without a solid foundation.
+It’s unwise to focus on what is rarely used while neglecting the fundamentals that truly matter.
+Yet many tango students do exactly that.
+A better approach is to focus on tango’s alphabet, grammar, and core vocabulary instead of jumping into big fancy words without a solid foundation.
 Frankly, for most people, the basics are all they need to enjoy social tango.
-If you understand that, then tango is really a simple and easy dance.
-Those who are particularly talented and want to become stage performers can go further to learn performance, but that should be pursued after they have laid the foundation, not before, and certainly not at the milonga where even the professionals dancers dance sociably.
+Once you understand that, tango becomes a simple and accessible dance.
+Those with special talent and interest in performance can pursue that path—but only after mastering the fundamentals, and certainly not at a milonga, where even professionals dance socially and respectfully.
 (See Tango Is a Language (II).)

 November 11, 2011